IPUMS-Global-Health/umn-nairobi-2024/README.md

 Below we describe some setup work that can be completed before the workshop itself.
 Please follow the instructions in advance of the workshop.
-The day before the workshop (July 1) we will be available to assist in some of these steps, but they can also be completed on your own.
+If you have trouble, we may be able to use some time at the beginning of the workshop to assist in some of these steps.
+However, some steps (i.e. registering for access to IPUMS DHS) require some waiting time, so it will be best if you can complete them in advance.

 All data and software used in the workshop are available free of charge.